 We are currently open to donations in the following areas:

 - Scripts for newer plays (2000 to the present).

 - Materials related to the history of Cornish: photographs, correspondence, scrapbooks, programs, etc. (See Cornish Archives)

 The Materials Donations Process

 - We discuss the gift before accepting.
-We sincerely appreciate all offers of library donations, but please understand that we need to ask questions about the material to determine if it is appropriate for the collection.
+We sincerely appreciate all offers of library donations, but please understand we need to ask questions to determine if the material is appropriate for the collection.
 We have limited space and need to discuss the contents and officially accept the gift before delivery can be made.

 - Donations are reviewed.
 All donations are subject to review.
 We are particularly concerned about subject relevance to the collection, physical condition and available storage space.

 - Lists are helpful.
 It is helpful if you can provide us with a list of titles you wish to donate so we can check to see what we already own.
 However, a list is not required and with some larger gifts it may not be not practical.

 - We cannot pick up donations.
 Donations need to be delivered to the College; we do not have staff available to drive to people’s homes.
 (In certain circumstances when someone is not able to drive, we have made special arrangements on a case-by-case basis.)
 Please discuss any issues with donation delivery with the library director if you have concerns.